As the state comes to grips with the new normal, here are tips for handling anxiety caused by COVID-19

 And if things seem like they’re out of control Schwartzsmith said focus on something small.

 “Control what you can control.
 Wash your hands for example.
 Guard your sneeze.
-We should be doing that anyway so its not a big difference…hoarding toilet papers is not the way to go.”
+We should be doing that anyway so its not a big difference…hoarding toilet paper is not the way to go.”

 Clinical Psychologist Marvin Acklin said since most people are staying home, practicing social distancing, it’s important to manage boredom.